-GTB administers the Title VI Formula Grant serving American Indian/Alaska Native students at four schools within the 6-county area: Benzie Central, Elk Rapids, Frankfort-Elberta, and Kingsley.
-Eligible Students must be members or a descendant of a parent or grandparent of a Federally Recognized Tribe.
+GTB administers the Title VI Formula Grant serving Heritage Librarian: Francis Carew American Indian/Alaska Native students at three schools within the 6-county area: Benzie Central, Elk Rapids, and Frankfort-Elberta.
+Eligible Students must The main branch is located at the Life Long Learning be members or a descendant of a parent or grandparent Building in Peshawbestown with "Little Libraries" of a Federally Recognized Tribe.